-More importantly, it’s a perfect example because its natural, relevant and comes from a ‘prominent’ source which is likely to have a high domain authority.
+More importantly, it’s a perfect example because it’s natural, relevant and comes from a ‘prominent’ source which is likely to have a high domain authority.
 These are all important factors when gaining backlinks, as Google factors the quality of links when ranking your website.
-This is because linking in general can be extremely useful to the end-user, and user experience is what Google is all about.
+This is because linking, in general, can be extremely useful to the end-user, and user experience is what Google is all about.

 To give you an example of how not to do things: Avoid building links with just any old website just to increase your total number of backings, as linking with any lower domain authority sites will dilute the overall quality of links you have cultivated.
-At the same time, you’ll want to avoid linking from a single domain as this carries much less weight comparing to those that come from various domains.
+At the same time, you’ll want to avoid linking from a single domain as this carries much less weight compared to those that come from various domains.

 A good way to kickstart things is to check what your competitors are doing.
 For this, there’s an online tool called SEO SpyGlass that enables you to compare your linking profile with your competitors and begin to formulate your own link-building strategy around these extremely insights.
-Moz’s own Link Intersect Tool also does the same thing, incase you already have that.
+Moz’s own Link Intersect Tool also does the same thing, in case you already have that.

-The way your website is built — the way your pages and sub pages are organised, and the way information is thoughtfully structured for coherency — is as important to SEO as it is to the overall user experience.
+The way your website is built — the way your pages and subpages are organised, and the way information is thoughtfully structured for coherency — is as important to SEO as it is to the overall user experience.
 That’s because, at the end of the day, the two are intrinsically one and the same thing.
 If your website is a cluttered, unorganised jumble of pages that makes it difficult for humans to navigate, then don’t expect the web crawlers to fair any better.